Quantifying community evolution in temporal networks: Results

 First, we create a candidate node pool with $N$ nodes, each of which is assigned an initial community label $C_i$ chosen at random from equiprobable communities (here we choose four).
 From these $N$ nodes, $n < N$ are chosen at random to form the initial network.
 Here we choose $N=500$ and $n=400$.
-A parameter $\phi \in [0,1]$ gives the probability a node will leave the network and be replaced by another node in the pool to keep the size of the network constant.
-A higher value of $\phi$ means nodes swap between the network and the pool often (they keep a memory of their community when not in the network).
-Following this, at each iteration, every one of the nodes now in the network will change their community labels with probability $\psi \in [0,1]$ picking one of the remaining three labels with equal probability.
-A higher value of $\psi$ means communities are fast-moving and nodes change between them quickly.
-Because we assign nodes to communities using a model there is no need to use a community detection algorithm and our simulated ``network" in fact has no network structure.
-We consider values of $\phi \in \{0,0.001, 0.01,0.1\}$ and values of $\psi \in \{0.001, 0.01,0.1\}$ and run the simulation for 50 iterations measuring the UNIM and IMNI for each.
+A parameter $p_{\mathrm{rot}} \in [0,1]$ gives the probability a node will leave the network and be replaced by another node in the pool to keep the size of the network constant.
+A higher value of $p_{\mathrm{rot}}$ means nodes swap between the network and the pool often (they keep a memory of their community when not in the network).
+Following this, at each iteration, every one of the nodes now in the network will change their community labels with probability $p_{\mathrm{move}} \in [0,1]$ picking one of the remaining three labels with equal probability.
+A higher value of $p_{\mathrm{move}}$ means communities are fast-moving and nodes change between them quickly.
+We consider values of $p_{\mathrm{rot}} \in \{0,0.001, 0.01, 0.03, 0.1, 0.3\}$ and values of $p_{\mathrm{move}} \in \{0,0.001, 0.01, 0.03, 0.1, 0.3\}$ and run the simulation for 50 iterations measuring the UAMI and IAMI for each.
+In Fig.~\ref{fig:valid}, we present the experimental results of UAMI and IAMI under representative $p_{\mathrm{rot}}$ and $p_{\mathrm{move}}$.
+For more experimental results at different values, please refer to the supplementary Fig. 6-8.